Informfully/Documentation/docs/source/docker.rst

 Navigate to the frontend folder on the command line and type the command ``docker build . -t informfullyfrontend`` which will locate the Dockerfile in the current directory and execute all commands defined in that file.

 **Run Docker Container** Once the Docker image is built, a Docker container of it can be run by typing the command ``docker run -p 19000:19000 -p 19001:19001 -p 19002:19002 informfullyfrontend``.
 This will start a Docker container (and the Expo service will get started on it).
-The ``-p 19000:19000`` is used to open the port 19000 from the container to be used on the ``localhost:19000`` on the host computer.
+The ``-p 19000:19000`` is used to open port 19000 from the container to be accessible on the host computer at ``localhost:19000``.
 To access the Informfully application on an iOS or Android phone, scan the QR code shown in the command line.

 **Save Docker Image** To save the created Docker image, type in the command prompt ``docker save -o informfullyfrontend.tar informfullyfrontend``.

-**Load Docker Image** Transfer the Docker image to your server, or where the Docker image needs to be opened, and ensure Docker is installed.
+**Load Docker Image** Transfer the Docker image to your server or the location where it needs to be opened, and ensure Docker is installed.
 To open the image, start the Docker service and type the following command from the directory where the Docker image is located: ``docker load -i <path to image tar file>``.
-Please note that it may take a few minutes to load the file, and no progress bar will be shown on the command line.
+Please note that loading the file may take a few minutes, and no progress bar will be displayed on the command line.

 .. note::